Thursday, April 26, 2012

 The novel consists of 71 chapters divided into four movements (well, it is a symphony) complete with a prologue (or Prelude).
-You can begin reading it from the beginning here and following the continuity links – or go to the chapter-installments page here to connect to specific chapters.
+You can begin reading it from the beginning here and following the continuity links.

 By the way, did I mention this is a comedy?